Joan266/Unit-Converter/README.md

 ## Description

 Unit Converter is a webpage by Joan266.
-It enables users to covert units from the International System (km, m, cm) to the Impertial system (miles, feet, inches) and the other way around.
+Enables users to convert units from the International System (kilometers, meters, centimeters) to the Imperial system (miles, feet, inches), and the other way around.

 ## Installation